Ah Kin Chel: Before Mo-Chel

 In the mid 9th century, Maya civilization began to collapse.
-In the early 10th century, Yucatan was divided into many different polities.
-At this time Ce Acatl Topiltzin Tlatoani of the Toltec Empire conquered the Yucatan Peninsula.
+In the early 10th century, Yucatán was divided into many different polities.
+At this time Ce Acatl Topiltzin Tlatoani of the Toltec Empire conquered the Yucatán Peninsula.
 Toltec control however did not last long.
 In 987 Ah Mekat Tutul Xiu united the cities of Uxmal, Mayapan, and Chichen Itza to form the League of Mayapan.
 The League was a confederation of Maya polities, which promised peace, and many cities joined it.
-Most places joined of their own free will, Izamal was the fifth city to join, but Tecoh was conquered by K'ak'upakal one of the four k’ul kokom (rulers) of Chichen Itza, as well as the head of the Itza military.
+Most places joined of their own free will, Izamal was the fifth city to join, but Tecoh was conquered by Kʼakʼupakal one of the four k’ul kokom (rulers) of Chichen Itza, as well as the head of the Itza military.
 Yawahal Cho Chak and Hun Pik Tok May were two of the other k’ul kokom.

 Independence

 Mo-Chel was the first Halach Uinik of Ah Kin Chel.
 He started the rule of the Chel family and the political state ruled by them.
 He was originally a nobleman, the son in law of one of the principal priests at Mayapan.
 Another priest Ah Xupan Nauat married his daughter Namox Chel to Mo.
 Mo-Chel is said to have foreseen the destruction of the League of Mayapan, and he fled with some followers to Tecoh near Izamal, where he established an independent state.
 He named the nation Ah Kin (high priest, literally means is from the sun) Chel (from his last name, a way of naming used by many Kuchkabal).
 Soon afterwards the League of Mayapan descended into a civil war between the Cocom and the Tutul-Xiu.
 The war started in 1441 and ended with the destruction of Mayapan and the League fracturing into seventeen states called Kuchkabal in 1461.

 The Chel family remained in rule until the end of Ah Kin Chel.
 Namux Chel, the last ruler, was already in power in 1527 when Francisco de Montejo visited.
 To avoid conflict he allowed the Spaniards passage through his territory.
-After three attempts the Spaniards conquered Yucatan in 1547.
+After three attempts the Spaniards conquered Yucatán in 1547.